gaehlerm/SoftwareEngineering/README.md

 No airplane engineer would start developing his own jet engine, and no programmer would write their own database software.
 Even if they don't like the products available, they can still purchase something from the market.
 Everything else is simply crazy; it's too expensive.
 Other companies are developing databases, and you are not going to compete with them.
 You want to do other things instead.
 You have found your niche elsewhere and you plan to remain there unless there is a compelling reason to completely change your business.
 You outsource everything that you don't really have to do yourself.

 In software engineering, there are not many products available to address all possible problems.
 But still, there are quite a few suppliers available who can assist you in solving some of your issues.
+Especially when it comes to infrastructure.

 It is possible that you have a bad feeling about this approach.
 You want to do everything by yourself.
 You don't want to pay other companies for their libraries.
 I can assure you that your feelings are natural.
 But you have to get over it.
 It's just not worth doing everything by yourself.
 You haven't developed your own operating system, the database you're using nor the cloud service.
 Instead, you earn a good amount of money every year by working on your core domain.
 You do what you can do best.
 And if you can save time by outsourcing other parts of the code, that is great.
 This also allows you to save on maintenance costs, which are typically even more expensive than the actual development of the software.